r2dedios/containers_learning/day-0/day-0.md

 **Expected Answer:**
 Kubernetes offers flexibility and community-driven innovation, ideal for custom setups.
 OpenShift offers opinionated defaults, security, and enterprise support, ideal for teams wanting an out-of-the-box platform with guardrails.

+## 🧠 Exercise (Discussion)

+**Question:**
+What are the main differences between Virtual Machines and Containers?

+**Expected Answer:**
+Containers uses the kernel of the host where they are running and VMs deploys and uses their own Kernel which is totally separated from the hosts' kernel.
+Additionally, containers are ephemeral, which means they are stateless, short-lived runtime and their filesystem, process state and data are non-persistent.

 ## 🧠 Exercise (Research task)
 **Question:**